casa-uoft/website/src/content/post/our-brand-new-website-is-now-live.md

 I’m **Joy Kim**, your Technology Director for the **2023-2024** school year, and I am thrilled to announce the launch of our brand new CASA website!

-Our team*(me)* has been hard at work designing a modern, responsive, and user-friendly platform that caters to all your Cognitive Science and Artificial Intelligence needs.
+Our team *(me)* has been hard at work designing a modern, responsive, and user-friendly platform that caters to all we have to offer for you.
 Here are what are available to you now:

 🤖 **Fresh and Modern Design**: Navigate through our sleek, intuitive interface that adapts seamlessly to any device.